monarchwadia/folkwise.io/src/posts/2022-05-20-hiring-versus-recruiting.md

 ---
-title: "Hiring versus recruiting."
+title: 'Hiring versus recruiting.'
 date: 2022-05-20
-excerpt: "Trust when recruiting.
+excerpt: 'Trust when recruiting.
 Verify when hiring.
-Mistakes happen when you do the opposite."
+Mistakes happen when you do the opposite.'
 ---

 Some recent hard learnings for me around hiring & recruiting...